How Molecular Gastronomy Works

 It's not the goal of molecular gastronomists to reduce cooking to a collection of dry calculations and lifeless formulas.
 Rather inventive cooks are trying to make their creations even tastier, with the help of a new technique or by tweaking an old favorite.
 Let's see how they might transform this traditional meal.

-Caviar, the classic upscale hors d'oeuvre, is prepared from the eggs of certain fish species.
-With a little kitchen chemistry, you can enjoy a new kind of caviar -- apple caviar -- first developed by Ferran Adrià, the chef of El Bulli Restaurant who experimented with spherification.
+The main ingredient in caviar, the classic upscale hors d'oeuvre, is the eggs of certain fish species.
+With a little kitchen chemistry, you can enjoy a new kind of caviar — apple caviar — first developed by Ferran Adrià, who experimented with spherification.

 Becoming a Molecular Gastronomist